How to Hide Pin Images in Your Blog Posts + Get More Shares on Pinterest

 - Switch to Visual View in the editor and then back to Text View and make sure that WordPress didn’t mysteriously add an extra set of quote marks between your equal sign and your opening quotation marks in the first string of code.
 If there are two sets of quotes, like this, then remove one of them, and preview it again: <div style= “”display: none;”> That extra quote mark after the equal sign is NO BUENO.

 PUTTING IT ALL TOGETHER

 Let’s wrap it up like a rolled taco and make sure that everyone walks away with the important message: Pinterest rocks and you should be using it for your blog.

 You should be making multiple pin images for every blog post and using them to split-test what gets the most repins.

-And you can hide several pins at the end of your blog posts to keep your blog posts clean and organized and give your reader several options for pinning your content.
+And you can hide several pins at the end of your blog posts to keep your blog posts clean and organized and give yourself and your reader several options for pinning your content.

 Did you enjoy this article?!
 Please share with your fellow bloggers to save them the hassle of learning this trick the hard way!